Targeted charging review (TCR)

 Transmission network use of systems (tnuos)

-Transmission Use of System, or TUoS, charges are calculated for each MPAN for the full year and billed equally every month.
+Transmission Network Use of System, or TNUoS, charges are calculated for each MPAN for the full year and billed equally every month.

 What a tnuos charge covers

 TNUoS charges cover the cost of using the National Transmission System, owned and operated by National Grid, to deliver electricity from power stations to your business.
 TNUoS charges only apply to half hourly (HH) MPANs.

 A Triad is one of the three highest peaks of electricity demand identified by the National Grid that fall between November and February each year:

 - They occur in a half hour period between 4pm and 6pm on winter evenings, when industry demand and residential demand coincides

 - There must be at least ten days between individual Triads

 - They tend to occur during the three coldest periods of winter.